-Social Media Apps, like Facebook, Instagram, or Twitter, are on the rise and have seen their user-count skyrocket, especially amid the COVID-19 pandemic with the social distancing lockdown restrictions.
-Multiple Law Firms across the Nation include them in their digital marketing mix, and we’ve got to admit that on various occasions, we’ve seen excellent results.
+Social media apps, like Facebook, Instagram, or Twitter, are on the rise and have seen their user-count skyrocket lately, especially amid the COVID-19 pandemic and social distancing lockdown restrictions.
+Multiple law firms across the nation include them in their digital marketing mix, and we’ve got to admit that on many occasions, we’ve seen excellent results.
 The question that currently arises is if there’s room for more social platforms.

 - What is Clubhouse, and why is everybody talking about it?

-Clubhouse is a relatively new Social Media app, launched in April 2020 (less than a year ago).
+Clubhouse is a relatively new social media app that launched in April 2020 (less than a year ago).
 What makes it so unique?
 Firstly, it’s an iPhone-only app.
 You can find it on the app store, but as of now, there’s no option for Android (or other OS) users.
-The next significant differentiation factor is that’s it’s not open to everyone.
-To use, you’ll either have to join a waiting list and get invited or be lucky enough and have someone who’s already a member extend an invitation to you.
-For the time being, there’s no word on making it available to the general public, and this seems to create a real buzz around it, with an exclusivity feeling, making it the new sensation.
-But what is Cubhouse actually about?
-It’s an audio app, allowing you to create audio conversations.
+The next significant differentiating factor is that’s it’s not open to everyone.
+To use, you either have to join a waiting list and get invited or be lucky enough and have someone who’s already a member extend an invitation to you.
+For the time being, there’s no word on making it available to the general public, and this seems to create a real buzz around it, with an exclusivity feeling that makes it the new sensation.
+But what is Clubhouse actually about?
+It’s an audio app that allows you to create audio conversations.
 As you can read on the app store page: “Clubhouse is a space for casual, drop-in audio conversations—with friends and other interesting people around the world.
 Go online anytime to chat with the people you follow, or hop in as a listener and hear what others are talking about.”

 That is what you’ll see if you check the app’s webpage:

 All these sound interesting and potentially intriguing, but are they enough to give the app that “internet sensation” status it has achieved lately?
-It undoubtedly started off strong, and after a month of operational level, it reached a valuation of $100m, with a bit over 3.500 active users.
-Things took off in the following months, and users climbed to 600.000 in December 2020, but the tipping point was January 2021.
-The craze started booming when Elon Musk talked about Clubhouse in an interview.
-It’s nothing new to have anything skyrocket when Musk talks positively about a service or product; remember what happened with the signal app earlier in January?
-In January 2021, active users already crossed the 1m mark, and it’s expected to see this climbing even further, as a couple of weeks ago, Elon Musk announced that he’d be co-hosting on Clubhouse with Kanye West.
-Where can this all lead?
+It undoubtedly started off strong, and after a month of operating, it reached a valuation of $100m, with a bit over 3.500 active users.
+Things took off in the following months, and users climbed to 600.000 in December 2020, but the tipping point was January 2021 when Elon Musk talked about Clubhouse in an interview.
+It’s nothing new to have something skyrocket when Musk talks positively about the service or product.
+After all, remember what happened with the signal app earlier in January?
+In January 2021, active users already crossed the 1m mark, and it’s expected to see this climb even further, as a couple of weeks ago, Elon Musk announced that he’d be co-hosting on Clubhouse with Kanye West.
+Where might this all lead?
 We can’t be sure, but with an Android app in the making and with more people trying to get in, we can see its value hitting heights way over the current $1b, and nobody can make a prediction about the active users.

 Here you can see the Elon Musk tweets: